Why doodle? It’s great for your mind!

 Walking and swimming are meditative activities.

-Doodling is an excellent meditative activity that also allows you to have fun with your creativity!
+Doodling is an excellent meditative activity that also allows your creativity to come out and play.

 Use stick figures to tell your story, to describe someone or just for fun.
 Make them tall, make them small, make them run!